eslachance/etiket/README.md

 - In the folder from where you ran the git command, run `cd etiket` and then run `npm i`
 - Rename `config.js.example` to `config.js`
 - Edit `config.js` and enter your token and other details as indicated.
+- Execute `node initlangs.js`.
+This will import all the language strings into the database.

 ## First Start